Skip to content

 April 3rd – Jane Cleland – “Writing the Truth” – Considering the nature of truth and perception.
 Presented by the brilliant Lehman College English Department faculty member and author of The Josie Prescott Antiques Mysteries.
 Located at the Studio Theater.

-April 10th – Prison Narratives – Lehman College Professor Anne Rice from the Department of African & African-American Studies will be conducting a symposium on prison narratives.
-More information to follow.
-Located at the Lovinger Theater.
+April 10th – Prison Narratives – Lehman College Professor Anne Rice from the Department of African & African-American Studies will be conducting a symposium on prison narratives, featuring a poetry slam from inside Ohio’s Marion Correctional Institution.
+Located at the Studio Theater.

 April 17th – Spring Break